Guide summary

 Why it is here

-11.1.4 setup, discrete satellites, subwoofer, strong Atmos/DTS:X support, excellent value when verified in tier
+11.1.4 setup, discrete satellites, subwoofer, strong Atmos/DTS:X support, excellent value when the offer lines up

 Watch-out